 The Savingforcollege.com plan composite rankings are derived using the plans' relevant portfolio performance in seven unique asset allocation categories.
 The asset-allocation categories used are: 100 percent equity, 80 percent equity, 60 percent equity, 40 percent equity, 20 percent equity, 100 percent fixed and 100 percent short term.
 The plan composite ranking is determined by the average of its percentile ranking in the seven categories.

 The performance data underlying these rankings represent past performance and are not a guarantee of future performance.
 Current performance may be lower or higher than the performance data used.
 A plan portfolio's investment return and principal value will fluctuate so that an investor's shares or units when redeemed may be worth more or less than their original cost.
 Investors should carefully consider plan investment goals, risks, charges and expenses by obtaining and reading the plan's official program description before investing.
 Investors should also consider whether their beneficiary's home state offers any tax or other benefits that are available for investments only in such state's 529 plan.

 Brokers, please note: For internal use only and not for use with or to be shown to the investing public.

-Disclaimer: Bankrate, Inc. shall not be liable for any errors or omissions in this report.
+Disclaimer: Saving For College, LLC shall not be liable for any errors or omissions in this report.
 Users should rely on official program disclosures.

 For broker-sold plan rankings, click here.